Ascending Channels: Key Characteristics and Trading Applications

 An ascending channel is a common pattern on price charts.
 Also known as a rising channel pattern or an upward channel pattern, this formation can be found primarily in the uptrend.
 It is characterised by two parallel lines.
 As the price of an asset moves higher over time, these two lines are formed by connecting higher highs and lows, creating boundaries that the price interacts with.

-According to theory, ascending channels mark a period of consolidation in a bullish trend, after which an upward breakout is expected to occur.
+According to the theory, ascending channels mark a period of consolidation in a bullish trend, after which an upward breakout is expected to occur.
 However, a breakdown may happen.
 Also, in some cases, we can see the pattern in a downtrend, where the price can also break out in any direction.

 There are three types of channel patterns: ascending, descending, and rectangular.
 The ascending channel is different from the plain rectangle formation in the way that it slopes to the upside, while a rectangle is a horizontal range.
 At the same time, it differs from the descending pattern in that the falling channel slopes to the downside.

-How Do Traders Construct an Ascending Channel Pattern?
+How Is an Ascending Channel Pattern Constructed?

 To construct the formation, traders need to identify at least two highs and two lows.
 Traders typically connect these two points with a trendline, which is then used as the basis for the channel pattern.
 The first line is drawn by connecting higher highs, while the second line is drawn by connecting higher lows.
 The channel is in place as long as the price remains within it and continues moving higher over time.

-The daily chart of the AUDUSD pair shows that after an impulsive move to the upside, the price started consolidating before the uptrend continued.
+The daily chart of the AUD/USD pair shows that after an impulsive move to the upside, the price started consolidating before the uptrend continued.
 This brief pause in the trend is the rising channel.

 As it was stated, it can also appear in a downtrend, indicating further downtrend continuation after it completes.